Taiwanese indigenous peoples: Plains indigenous peoples

 Many of the plains indigenous peoples were matrilineal/matrifocal societies.
 A man married into a woman's family after a courtship period during which the woman was free to reject as many men as she wished.
-In the age-grade communities, couples entered into marriage in their mid-30s when a man would no longer be required to perform military service or hunt heads on the battle-field.
+In the age-grade communities, couples entered into marriage in their mid-30s when a man would no longer be required to perform military service or hunt heads on the battlefield.
 In the matriarchal system of the Siraya, it was also necessary for couples to abstain from marriage until their mid-30s, when the bride's father would be in his declining years and would not pose a challenge to the new male member of the household.
 It was not until the arrival of the Dutch Reformed Church in the 17th century that the marriage and child-birth taboos were abolished.
 There is some indication that many of the younger members of Sirayan society embraced the Dutch marriage customs as a means to circumvent the age-grade system in a push for greater village power.
 Almost all indigenous peoples in Taiwan have traditionally had a custom of sexual division of labor.
 Women did the sewing, cooking and farming, while the men hunted and prepared for military activity and securing enemy heads in headhunting raids, which was a common practice in early Taiwan.
 Women were also often found in the office of priestesses or mediums to the gods.